-The AK Bridge Program delivers a unique educational opportunity for Registered Nurses to complete a Bachelor of Science in Nursing degree in Alaska.
+The RN to BSN Program delivers a unique educational opportunity for Registered Nurses to complete a Bachelor of Science in Nursing degree in Alaska.
 Courses are offered in 7-week modules via distance delivery and will start each Fall semester.

 The creation of our program addresses the ongoing nursing shortage and offers a new pathway for growing a sustainable nursing workforce in our State.

 The RN to BSN Program ensures that our existing Alaska-based Registered Nurses can continue to provide care in local health facilities while pursuing higher education and professional goal attainment.
 Our distinctive program not only provides an educational pathway for Registered Nurses to attain their bachelor’s degree in Nursing (RN-BSN), but delivers an education that is grounded in cultural competence and cultural safety.

 As the focus of healthcare shifts to primary prevention and care at the community level, the need for BSN-prepared nurses grows.
 Registered Nurses who attain a BSN degree have greater job placement opportunities and increased earning potential throughout the State of Alaska.